plepe/jukebox/README.md

-JUKEBOX
+# JUKEBOX

-1. create a data directory.
+1. create a directory named 'data'.
 2. Place all your mp3 files there.
-3. Create a file `playlist.json` in the directory data.
+3. Create a file `playlist.json` in the data directory.
 Example:

 ```json
 [